 It’s well known that the mother’s health is vital to her baby’s development because one’s fetal environment is an important predictor of their adult health.
 What is less known, is that the preconception “environment” can also play a role in fetal health.
-In other words, actions before actual conception can affect your baby, therefore making daddy and his health also important.
+In other words, actions before actual conception can affect your baby, therefore making male fertility an important factor.

 At the end of the day, what can Dad do to provide the best possible life for his child?
 It’s not enough to eat a cheeseburger everyday as long as you take the right supplements, it’s the lifestyle that counts.
 First, avoid predator (such as shark, swordfish and tilefish) and farmed fish.
 The lower the food chain the less toxins the fish contain (crab, haddock, salmon and trout are especially low in mercury).
 Take 30-60 mg of Co-enzymeQ10 and ~1200 mg of Omega 3 (recommended doses will vary).
 It’s also important to take these supplements with fatty foods (for example don’t take them with a fat free yogurt) this will increase absorption.